frobelbest/GSLAM/README.md

 Currently, only the xcode project is supplied.
 You can write your own code to compile on other platforms or wait for future update.

 ### 3 Usage
-Run on a dataset from [https://vision.in.tum.de/mono-dataset](https://vision.in.tum.de/mono-dataset) using GSLAM [sequence_path] [vocabulary_path], for example  GSLAM ./bear ./Vocabulary/ORBvoc.txt
+Run on a dataset from [Google Drive](https://drive.google.com/file/d/1TXRg2NuiySocCsIfibEqM4CW9u8Rleq2/view?usp=sharing) using
+GSLAM [sequence_path] [vocabulary_path], for example  GSLAM ./robot ./Vocabulary/ORBvoc.txt
+The ORB vocabulary for loop detection can be downloaded at [https://github.com/raulmur/ORB_SLAM2/tree/master/Vocabulary](https://github.com/raulmur/ORB_SLAM2/tree/master/Vocabulary)

 #### 3.1 Dataset Format.
+Under each sequnce folder you will see the following files:
+- `shake.mov` The input video.
+- `framestamp.txt` The timestamps for each frame.
+- `gyro.txt` The gyroscope readings recorded along with the video.
+- `config.yaml` The config settings.

 ### Notes